How to Give Your Camera Motion Tracking With Arduino

 I came up with this idea to solve a problem I was having with my home security cameras.
 I have one particular camera that is positioned on a wall between two rooms, however, you can only see one room at a time unless you log into the camera software to rotate it manually.
 If someone were to walk into the opposite room, the camera would never record the action.
 To solve this problem, I decided to create a motion detecting/tracking base on which I could attach the camera so it would automatically reposition itself to wherever the motion was detected.
 So let’s start building this Arduino Security Camera.

 - Servo motor.

 The wiring for this project is simple and straightforward.
-However due to the fact that there are 5 of everything except the servo motor, the number of wires starts to add up quite a bit.
-Check out the circuit diagram and schematics below for making the connections for your Arduino Security Camera.
+However, due to the fact that there are 5 of everything except the servo motor, the number of wires starts to add up quite a bit.
+Check out the circuit diagram and schematics below to make the connections for your Arduino Security Camera.